CAN programming interface environment

 Error code is defined by the CpErr_e enumeration.
 If no error occurred, the function will return the value eCP_ERR_NONE.

-The functions copies ubSizeV data bytes from the CAN message buffer defined by ubBufferIdxV.
+The function copies ubSizeV data bytes from the CAN message buffer defined by ubBufferIdxV.
 The first message buffer starts at the index eCP_BUFFER_1.
 The parameter ubStartPosV denotes the start position, the first data byte is at position 0.
 The destination buffer (pointer pubDestDataV) must have sufficient space for the data.
 The buffer has to be configured by CpCoreBufferConfig() in advance.

 ◆ CpCoreBufferGetDlc

-CpStatus_tv CpCoreBufferGetDlc ( CpPort_ts * ptsPortV,
+CpStatus_tv CP_API CpCoreBufferGetDlc ( CpPort_ts * ptsPortV,

 uint8_t ubBufferIdxV,

-uint8_t * pubDlcV
+uint8_t * pubDlcV )

 friend